citp/privacy-policy-historical/s/so/sou/soundandvisionmag.com.md

 460 North Orlando Avenue, Suite 200
 Winter Park, FL  32789

-In your request, please tell us what communications you would like to opt out of, what means we have been using to contact you (such as your e-mail or postal address), the date of your request, and a way to contact you in case we need to personally contact you in an effort to comply with your request.
+In all requests, please tell us what communications you would like to opt out of, what means we have been using to contact you (such as your e-mail or postal address), the date of your request, and a way to contact you in case we need to personally contact you in an effort to comply with your request.
 We reserve the right to send you certain communications, such as technical alerts, without offering you the opportunity to opt out of receiving them.

 **Enforcement and Compliance with this Privacy Policy**